 If no bids are received in the first public sale, or if the College elects to reject all bids in accordance with the statute following a second public sale, the College may then elect to sell the goods at a private sale.
 In no event shall the negotiated price at the private sale be less than the amount of the highest bid rejected at the preceding two public sales.
 In any event, the terms or conditions of sale shall not be changed or amended.
 In the case in which the College received no bids at the two previous sales and elected to sell at a private sale, the property may not be sold at less than the estimated fair value as defined in N.J.S.A.
 18A:64A-25.27.

-Reference to Other Laws and Rules
+13. Reference to Other Laws and Rules

 Where the County College Contracts Law, N.J.S.A.
 18A:64A-25.1 et seq. and this policy does not provide guidance as to any aspect of procurement or contracting, the College shall look to analogous provisions of the Local Public Contracts Law, N.J.S.A.
 40A: 11-1 et seq., the Public School Contracts Law, N.J.S.A.
 18A: 18A-1 et seq., and implementing regulations, guidance, publications, and Local Finance Notices published by the New Jersey Department of Community Affairs.

-No Reliance; Interpretation
+14. No Reliance; Interpretation

-This policy is solely for the guidance of the College and its staff, is not contractual in nature, and is not to be deemed to be incorporated directly or indirectly into any specification, bid package, or other document relied upon or intended to be relied upon by any actual or prospective vendor, bidder, or other person doing business or seeking to do business with the College.
-No person may rely upon this policy as establishing any duty or obligation for the benefit of anyone other than the College.
-In all cases, this policy is to be interpreted solely for the benefit of the College.
+This Policy is solely for the guidance of the College and its staff, is not contractual in nature, and is not to be deemed to be incorporated directly or indirectly into any specification, bid package, or other document relied upon or intended to be relied upon by any actual or prospective vendor, bidder, or other person doing business or seeking to do business with the College.
+No person may rely upon this Policy as establishing any duty or obligation for the benefit of anyone other than the College.
+In all cases, this Policy is to be interpreted solely for the benefit of the College.

-Code Of Ethics
+15. Code of Ethics

 The College’s purchasing activities shall be consistent with the College’s Code of Ethics as well as the following:

-1. To give first consideration to the objectives and policies of the College.
+1. To give first consideration to the objectives and policies of the

-2. To strive to obtain the maximum ultimate value for each dollar expended.
+2. To strive to obtain the maximum ultimate value for each dollar

-3. To cooperate with trade and industrial associations, governmental, and private agencies engaged in the promotion and development of sound business methods.
+3. To cooperate with trade and industrial associations, governmental, and private agencies engaged in the promotion and development of sound business

-4. To demand honesty in sales representation whether offered through the medium of a verbal or written statement, an advertisement, or a sample of the product.
+4. To demand honesty in sales representation whether offered through the medium of a verbal or written statement, an advertisement, or a sample of the

-5. To decline personal gifts or gratuities.
+5. To decline personal gifts or

-7. To use only by consent original ideas and designs devised by one vendor for competitive purchasing purposes.
+7. To use only by consent, original ideas and designs devised by one vendor for competitive purchasing purposes.

 Prior Policies Superseded